-Discovery Workshops introduce church officers, ministers transferring ordination, and ordinates to the beliefs, expectations, government, and ethos of the EPC.
-They are required for all ministers and candidates seeking ordination in the Presbytery of the West.
-Ruling Elders and Deacons are strongly encouraged to attend the Discovery Workshops, which are generally conducted the first weekend in August at no charge to the attendees.
-They cover the EPC Book of Order and Westminster Standards with emphasis on EPC Essentials and Reformed theology.
-The camaraderie and information shared during the workshops enable candidates and ministers to better serve the church.
-Ruling Elders and Deacons do not complete assignments.
+Discovery Workshops introduce ministers transferring ordination and ordinates to the beliefs, expectations, government, and ethos of the EPC.
+DW are required for all non-EPC ministers and candidates seeking ordination in the Presbytery of the West (POW).
+Content pertains to the EPC Book of Order and Westminster Standards with emphasis on EPC Essentials and Reformed theology.
+The Discovery Workshop requirement is generally fulfilled through online video and a mentoring relationship.

-If candidates or transferring pastors are unable to attend a scheduled workshop, they watch the DW videos and discuss the material with a DW Mentor as they prepare for oral and written EPC exams.
-Mentors guide candidates through the Westminster Standards, Book of Order, and Leadership Training Guide; help them finalize their Statements of Faith and exceptions to the Westminster Confession.
-Mentors receive and evaluate the required papers.
-Mentors send a final report to the Director of the Discovery Workshops who sends a summary report to Chair of the Care of Candidates or Chair of the Ministerial Committee.
+Mentors guide candidates and pastors through the Westminster Standards, Book of Order, and Leadership Training Guide; help them finalize their Statements of Faith and exceptions to the Westminster Confession and Catechisms.
+Mentors review papers and exceptions to WCF and send a summary report to the Chair of the Care of Candidates or Chair of the Ministerial Committee.
 The DW Mentor relationship generally lasts four to five months.

 The basic requirements for the DW are:

-- Read the Book of Order, Leadership Training Guide, and Westminster Standards.
+- Read the Book of Order, Leadership Training Guide, and Westminster Standards (Confession and Catechisms.)

-- Listen to and discuss the lectures on Reformed Theology, Westminster Standards, and Book of Order in the workshop and with mentor.
+- Listen to and discuss the lectures on Reformed Theology, Westminster Standards and discuss the Book of Order with mentor.

-- Write a five page paper on the distinctives of the Reformed Theology that includes the Solas and Sacraments.
+- Write a five-page paper on the distinctives of the Reformed Theology that includes the Solas and Sacraments.
+(No need to footnote)

 - Prepare to take Presbytery oral exams.